svanoort/rest-compress/README.md

 Rest-compress adds *fast* compression to the popular RestEasy JAX-RS framework, by just adding an annotation to your methods.
 It's as easy as GZIP, but fast enough to use within the data center or to the cloud.
 It is based on the LZF algorithm, using Tatu Saloranta's excellent [Compress-LZF](https://github.com/ning/compress) library.

-This library is for Java, but it generates an (https://github.com/ning/compress/wiki/LZFFormat)[output format] compatible with the C LZF implementation.
+This library is for Java, but it generates an [output format](https://github.com/ning/compress/wiki/LZFFormat) compatible with the C LZF implementation.
 There are LZF libraries (https://github.com/ning/compress/#interoperability)[for all the popular languages].
 So, you can run a Java server, but easily add support in your Python or Ruby front-end!

 In the future I hope to add support for additional compression methods (including XML/JSON specific compression formats).

 #LZF?
 LZF is a speed-optimized compression algorithm in the Lempel-Ziv (LZ) family, optimized for speed over compression ratio.
-The more popular DEFLATE/GZIP algorithm combines LZ with Huffman coding for better compression, but is significantly slower.
-With GZIP, you spend a lot of CPU time to get your compression, and on a LAN connection it will often reduce application performance.
+The more popular DEFLATE/GZIP algorithm combines LZ with Huffman coding for better compression, but is significantly slower.  **With GZIP, you spend a lot of CPU time to get your compression, and on a LAN connection it will often reduce application performance.**

 **LZF vs. GZIP for JSON/XML** (TPS is MB/s, size % is ratio of compressed to uncompressed data)
 <img src="https://raw.githubusercontent.com/svanoort/rest-compress/wiki/wiki/result.jpg" />

 ###There are other fast compression algorithms out there, so why LZF?
-* It's fast.
-On my laptop's Core i7-2620M CPU, I've seen compression exceed 800 MB/s for particularly 'fluffy' JSON data, and reduce size by 90%
+* It's quite **fast.** On my laptop's Core i7-2620M CPU, I've seen compression exceed 800 MB/s for particularly 'fluffy' JSON data, and reduce size by 90%
-* Pure Java.
-Portable across all platforms, even on Android phones.
-A lot of the other compression libraries use JNI internally
+* **Pure Java, no JNI.** Portable across all platforms, even on Android phones.
-* Good cross-language libraries for LZF, meaning it's not too hard to write multi-language REST clients
+* Good **cross-language** libraries, meaning it's not hard for people to write LZF-enabled REST clients in any language
-* Not patent-encumbered (like LZW and LZO)
+* **Not patent-encumbered** (like LZW and LZO)
-* Familiar code; I've worked with LZF before and appreciate its simplicity
+* At the end of the day, I could pick any of the fast algorithms, but I know LZF well, and it works

 More info on LZF: [C LZF documentation](http://oldhome.schmorp.de/marc/liblzf.html)